Events

 RocketJob::Subscribers::Server.publish(:stop, server_id: server.id)

-The server_id can be applied to all of the above server events.
+The server_id (or name) argument can be applied to any of the server events above.

-For example, stop worker 1 on the Rocket Job server with host name: myhost:
+Stop worker 1 on the server named myhost:

 server = RocketJob::Server.where(name: "myhost").first